galaxyproject/training-material/ChIPseq/ChIPseq.md

 - If you have not done so, please generate a bigWig file with the log2 ratio of ER ChIP over input signal restricted to chromosome 'chr11' as described in step 10.

 - Furthermore, please download the following human gene annotation from **UCSC Table Browser**:
-Human genome assembly hg18, RefSeq Genes track, limited to region chr11.
-Download the data as BED file and send it to Galaxy.
-This will import to your history the regions of all genes on chromosome 11 that are annotated in RefSeq.
+    - Human genome assembly hg18
+    - RefSeq Genes track, limited to region chr11.
+Download the data a BED file and send it to Galaxy.
+This will import the regions of all genes on chromosome 11 that are annotated in RefSeq to your Galaxy history.

-- Now, run the *computeMatrix* tool to prepare a file with scores per genomic region, which is required as input for the next tool.
+- Now, run the `computeMatrix` tool to prepare a file with scores per genomic region, which is required as input for the next tool.

-Use the regions provided by the gene annotation file downloaded from UCSC and your log2 ratio score bigWig file obtained by bamCompare in step 10 as input.
+Use the regions provided by the gene annotation file downloaded from UCSC and your log2 ratio score bigWig file obtained by `bamCompare` in step 10 as input.
 If you have trouble finding the correct input data: better rename datasets with self-explanatory names the next time ;-)

-- You can run computeMatrix in two alternative modes:
+- You can run `computeMatrix` in two alternative modes:

--> scale-regions: stretches or shrinks all regions in the BED file (here: genes) to the same length (bp) as indicated by the user
+    - **scale-regions**: stretches or shrinks all regions in the BED file (here: genes) to the same length (bp) as indicated by the user
--> reference-point: considers only those genomic positions before (downstream) and/or after (upstream) a reference point (e.g. TSS, which corresponds to the annotated gene start in our case).
+    - **reference-point**: considers only those genomic positions before (downstream) and/or after (upstream) a reference point (e.g. TSS, which corresponds to the annotated gene start in our case).

 - Run the tool in either mode.
-Ensure that the advanced option 'Convert missing values to 0?' is activated.
+  - Ensure that the advanced option 'Convert missing values to 0?' is activated.

-- Generate a heatmap with the *plotHeatmap* tool based on your output of *computeMatrix*.
-Set the advanced option 'Did you compute the matrix with more than one groups of regions?' appropriately.
+- Generate a heatmap with `plotHeatmap` based on your output of `computeMatrix`.
+  - Appropriately, set the advanced option 'Did you compute the matrix with more than one groups of regions?'

 - How can you increase the "resolution" of the data in the resulting heatmap?